 At Huber Thomas & Marcelle, our tireless advocacy on behalf of our clients has resulted in millions of dollars secured.
 This is what you deserve after a life-changing injury or event.

-At Huber Thomas & Marcelle, we believe in taking care of our veterans and active duty service members.
+At Huber Thomas Law, we believe in taking care of our veterans and active duty service members.
 If you were diagnosed with hearing loss and/or tinnitus after serving in the U.S. military between 2003 and 2015, we encourage you to contact us today.
 The seriousness of these claims can’t be overstated.
 Many of the victims, in this case, are forever changed by 3M’s misleading claims about these earplugs.

-The good news is, an experienced personal injury lawyer at Huber Thomas & Marcelle can help.
+The good news is, an experienced personal injury lawyer at Huber Thomas Law can help.
 Our team of experts will explain everything you need to know regarding how to bring a case like this to court.
 We pride ourselves on having an excellent track record when it comes to trials and negotiations.
 What’s more, we're proud to say that we've been able to help countless clients through difficult situations, securing the compensation they deserve.